Uspizig/SensePuck/README.md

 2. **I2C Connector for Sensor**: Connect your favourite I2C Sensor board with the embedded 2.54mm connector

 3. **Wireless Control**: Untehther your development process with the wireless capabilities.
-With WiFi, Lora and BLE, this tool allows remote control and data logging.
+With WiFi and BLE, this tool allows remote control and data logging.
 Users can adjust settings and monitor data from a distance, offering a more flexible development experience.

 4. **LIS3M Magentometer**: Check your Heading